UQ-RCC/hpc-docs/conda-environment.md

 ## Creating a new conda environment

-1. Here we are creating a conda environment called `myenv` which you can replace by a name more relevant to you `conda create --name myenv`
+1. Here we are creating a conda environment called `myenv` which you can replace by a name more relevant to you<br>
+`conda create --name myenv`

 Please note: By default environments are installed into the `envs` directory in your conda directory which is `/home/YourUsername/.conda`.
 If you need to specify a particular location for an environment please have a look [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#specifying-location)